tlklein/mongodb-crud-rest-api/README.md

 # MongoDB Data Platform Project

 This is a web application development project completed as part of the CIS 4339 course.
 The project focuses on enhancing an existing application used by a Houston-area non-profit organization to improve its operations, resource planning, and user experience.
+The document outlines the steps taken to transition, enhance, and integrate features that improve the application's scalability, maintainability, and user experience.

 ## Project Overview
 The application, originally developed by previous students, is a data platform used by Community Health Workers (CHWs) to organize events, collect client data, and facilitate sign-ups for various services.
 This project expands upon the existing codebase by introducing new features and refining the application for better maintainability and usability.